danaevenhaim/testing-app/testFile.md

-This Is A test file
+ThIS Is A test file

 It has some lines